BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 Note: These guidelines don't always need to be met, however in buildings that will see use by a variety of people who may be disabled these are required.
+Following these diagrams are suggested as a minimum requirement, but this does not remove liability to being sued by those with disabilities.